oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add the property `encoding` of type `string`.

+- [Issue #107](https://github.com/oasis-tcs/sarif-spec/issues/107): "Settle on a small set of hash functions"

+    In the `hash` object:

+    - Change the type of property `algorithm` from `enum` to `string`.

+    Also: Wherever the word "algorithm" occurs in a **comment**, change it to "hash function".

 - [Issue #108](https://github.com/oasis-tcs/sarif-spec/issues/108): "Represent VCS properties"

     Define the `versionControlDetails` object with the following properties: